alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 **Deploy smart contracts in Remix**

 Returning to Remix in your web brower, select `-connect to localhost-` and `Continue`.
-You should be able to see files in your `contracts` folder in Remix.
+You should now be able to see files in your `contracts` folder in Remix.
 Find detailed steps to compile and deploy smart contracts through Remix [here](https://remix-ide.readthedocs.io/en/latest/create_deploy.html#), and summarized below.

-First, select the token contract (`ParkPics.sol`, or whatever you renamed the contract) in the `File Explorer` tab.
-Then, in the `Solidity Compiler` tab, select the correct compiler version (0.8.2 for these contracts) and click `Compile...`.
-Finally, in the `Deploy & Run Transactions` tab, select your environment and owner wallet (see context below), and deploy the token contract.
+First, select the token contract (`ParkPics.sol` in our sample contracts) in the `File Explorer` tab.
+Then, in the `Solidity Compiler` tab, select a compiler version at least as recent as that specified in the contracts (0.8.2 per `pragma solidity ^0.8.2;` at the top of `ParkPics.sol`) and click `Compile...`.
+Finally, in the `Deploy & Run Transactions` tab, select your environment and owner wallet (see below), and deploy the token contract.

 To test integration with OpenSea, we recommend using `Injected Web3` for the environment and connecting your web wallet like MetaMask.
-You can connect to Remix much like other web3 services by signing with your wallet.
-In your web wallet, select the network for deployment; we recommend trying a testnet first like Rinkeby for Ethereum or Mumbai for Polygon.
+You can connect to Remix much like other web3 services by signing a transaction with your wallet.
+In your web wallet, select the desired network for deployment; we recommend trying a testnet first like Rinkeby for Ethereum or Mumbai for Polygon.
 You'll also need some Ether or Matic in your wallet to cover gas fees for deployment.

-Note: If you don't already have Polygon integrated with your web wallet, follow these [steps](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) from the Polygon team.
-For testnet transactions, use these faucets for test Ether and Matic, respectively: [Rinkeby](https://faucets.chain.link/rinkeby) and [Mumbai](https://faucet.polygon.technology/).
+Note: If you don't already have Polygon integrated with your web wallet, follow these [steps](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) released by the Polygon team.
+For testnet transactions, use these faucets for testnet Ether and Matic, respectively: [Rinkeby](https://faucets.chain.link/rinkeby) and [Mumbai](https://faucet.polygon.technology/).

 Once you've configured environment and your wallet, click `Deploy` in Remix.
 You should see a contract address that will enable you to track contract transactions in a block explorer: [Etherscan](https://etherscan.io/) or [Polygonscan](https://polygonscan.com/).

-Steps below for easy verification through HardHat, which will enable read/write interactions in the explorer itself.
+See steps below for easy contract verification through HardHat, which will enable read/write calls from the explorer itself.

 ### Deploy with Hardhat (recommended)

-Find detailed Hardhat instructions [here](https://hardhat.org/getting-started/) with key steps summarized below.
+Find detailed Hardhat instructions [here](https://hardhat.org/getting-started/), and key steps summarized below.

-First, install Hardhat and some key packages (waffle and ethers).
+First, install Hardhat and a few key packages (waffle and ethers).

 ```
 npm install --save-dev hardhat